Aug 17, 2026

 Jun 14, 2026

-SDK WebSocket: Authenticated Subscriptions on HMAC
+SDK WebSocket: authenticated subscriptions on HMAC

 All four SDK WebSocket pages (TypeScript, Python, Go, Rust) now document authenticated subscriptions — positions, order events, and transactions — viahmacCredentials passed to the WebSocket client, which signs the handshake automatically.
 The Python page gained full authenticated-subscription examples to match the others.
 No X-API-Key is used on the WebSocket handshake.